The 2017 University of Illinois at Urbana-Champaign Water Quality Report is availabl

 You are here

-Water Conservation (In Progress)
+Water Conservation (Ongoing)

 See attached the report "Influence of LEED on Water Consumption & Cost: Business Instructional Facility vs. Undergraduate Library" as submitted by Lucia Dunderman, Dustin Frye and Olivia Yu for their project in ENVS301.